-A short but steep and pathless ascent takes you to the site of the Dunearn Fort near Burntisland.
+A short but steep ascent takes you to the site of the Dunearn Fort near Burntisland.
 Although only 221m above sea level the views from here are outstanding and well worth the 130m of ascent.
 The ascent route is quite rough and virtually pathless.
 Two options for the descent are provided depending upon whether or not you like road walking.

 Start / finish: A909 at Stenhouse Reservoir

 Facilities: parking in a layby, other facilities in Burntisland

 April 2019 update: the layby at Stenhouse Reservoir has been blocked off.
 There is an alternative spot for 2 cars at grid ref NT 208 870 on the west side of the road.
 Rather than walk on the road to the start of the walk follow the directions in the Standing Stane Road return route below, over the gate and through the field / woods.

 Dunearn and Stenhouse Reservoir